 - Client design workshop.
 As mentioned in my previous article, such workshops gather people from different departments.
 The confrontation of diverse perspectives stimulates discussion and creates a perfect environment for challenging existing ideas and brainstorming new ones.
 This, in turn, can help to align everyone’s vision of the project.

-Once you know what your product will do and who will it serve (its strategy has been established), the next step will be to actually deliver it to your users.
+Once you know what your product will do and who it will serve (i.e. once its strategy has been established), the next step will be to actually deliver it to your users.

-This is the stage when the entire product team collaborates to ensure the highest quality and best time to market.
+This is the stage where the entire product team collaborates to ensure the highest quality and best time to market the product.

-Many times, product teams assume that entire design can be done exclusively by a graphic or UI designer who specialize in delivering high quality, eye-pleasing interfaces.
+Product teams tend to assume that the entire design can be done exclusively by a graphic or UI designer who specializes in delivering high quality, eye-pleasing interfaces.
 Sooner or later, those teams will realize that in order to deliver the best experience to their customers, visual design has to be supported by a great user experience design.

 To help deliver the highest quality, the UX designers within your team can do the following:

 - Map out the information architecture and user flows.

 This involves creating a well thought-out structure, navigation and user flows (a path taken by a user to accomplish a task).
 By doing so, designers ensure that the product’s features and content are easy to navigate and find for end users.